02 Aug Pregnancy and dental care: Are you smiling for two?

 Make no mistake—do not skip on any dental visits and checkups.
 It’s recommended to start taking care of your dental health before you conceive.

-Visit your dentist, get a professional dental cleaning and take care of your oral hygiene.
+Visit your dentist, get a professional dental cleaning in Dubai and take care of your oral hygiene.
 Visiting the dentist while pregnant allows them to take care of regular dental cleanings and treatments like dental fillings before the baby is born.

 – Use bland flavored toothpaste